How to get more XP and level up faster in Pokémon Go

 Are there any other ways to get double (or more) XP in Pokémon Go?
 Events?

 Absolutely.
-Pokémon Go has run two events so far that offered double XP — essentially a constant Lucky Egg — all day, every day, for the duration of the event.
+Pokémon Go has run several events so far that have offered XP multipliers.
+During two of them, it was a blanket 2x multiplier for all XP — essentially a constant Lucky Egg — all day, every day, for the duration of the event.
 And yes, if you used a Lucky Egg at the same time, you got quadruple the XP.

+Pokémon Go has also run an event where the multiplier was 3x for catches and 5x for hatches.

+- Solstice 2017: Triple XP for catches, quintuple XP for hatches for the week.

 - Spring 2017: Double XP for the week.